Mahimaanand/ENGG1340-Project/README.md

 # Waiting List for a Club
 The Falconkeep Sanctuary Club is an extremely exclusive Hong Kong club that provides membership only to the most talented and influential individuals.
-This project relates to making and managing the waiting list and the current members list of the club.
+This project relates to making and managing the waiting list and the current member-list of the club.
 Additionally, it will also dynamically change point weightages to ensure a diverse pool of members.

-Prospective members are required to fill a form on basis of which they will be assessed and allotted a certain number of points, based on which they are ranked and given membership priority.
+Prospective members are required to fill a form on basis of which they will be assessed and allotted a certain number of points.
+They are ranked and given membership priority accordingly.

 ## Membership Form:
     Name: